 “Sustainability is an issue close to my heart.
 This whole experience will help me remain focused and dedicated to making engineering and construction part of the solution.”

-Find out further information including entry dates and local contact details for those still to take place.
+Find out more information including entry dates and local contact details for competitions still to take place.

 Check back here regularly to get up-to-date information on the competition.